katyukha/Odood/docs/odood/src/production-deployment.md

 sudo apt install /tmp/wkhtmltopdf-0.12.6.1-3.deb
 ```

-**Note**: choose right release for your operation sysmte, when installing [wkhtmltopdf](https://github.com/wkhtmltopdf/packaging/releases)
+**Note**: choose the right release for your operating system when installing [wkhtmltopdf](https://github.com/wkhtmltopdf/packaging/releases).

 ## Deployment

-So, let's assume that all needed indirect system dependencises (in example it is only postgresql server) already installed.
+Assuming all needed indirect system dependencies (in this example only the PostgreSQL server) are already installed,
-Then, use following command to install Odoo 18 for production with local postgres:
+use the following command to install Odoo 18 for production with local postgres:

 ```bash
 sudo odood deploy -v 18 --local-postgres --supervisor=systemd
 ```

-After this command completed, there will be installed Odoo and it will be configured to use local postgresql.
+After this command completes, Odoo is installed and configured to use the local postgresql.
-This Odoo instance will be managed by `systemd` service.
+This Odoo instance will be managed by a `systemd` service.

-**Note:** on production installation each call to `odood` have to be run as `sudo` or from superuser.
+**Note:** on a production installation each call to `odood` has to be run with `sudo` or as superuser.
 Odood will automatically handle switching access rights when needed.

-Also, it is recommended to use [assembly](./assembly.md) functionality to manage third-party addons on production instances.
+Also, it is recommended to use the [assembly](./assembly.md) functionality to manage third-party addons on production instances.
-This way, it is possible to deploy server in following way:
+With an assembly the server can be deployed as follows:

 ```bash
 sudo odood deploy -v 18 \